-According to Google, in 2018, from awareness to consideration, Video advertising was used at every stage of buyer’s journey.
-We also see more of Vlogs than blogs today quite often.
-This trend would continue, and a significant amount of marketing and creative budgets would move towards Videos.
-Same is true for advertising on LinkedIn as well.
-Less than 15 seconds as video duration tend to perform better than the longer ones.
+According to Google, in 2018, video advertising was used at every stage of the buyer’s journey from awareness to consideration.
+We also see more vlogs than blogs today.
+This trend will continue, and a significant amount of marketing and creative budgets will move towards videos.
+The same is true for advertising on LinkedIn as well.
+Less than 15 seconds as video duration tend to perform better than longer ones.
 LinkedIn is also coming up with Square native videos soon.

 Social Media Listening and rise of AI Analysts

 Consumer voices are best heard while doing social media listening.
-AI has wonderful applications in this field, Brandwatch last month launched Iris, a personal AI analyst for faster social media insights.
-These AI Analysts are expected to take up a lot of manual jobs a social listening or social intelligence professional may be doing today, collating data and analyzing trends for instance.
-For marketing it means, being an early adopter of AI Analyst will have an upper edge at deriving insights.
+AI has wonderful applications in this field, last month Brandwatch, launched Iris, a personal AI analyst for faster social media insights.
+These AI Analysts are expected to take up a lot of manual jobs that social listening or social intelligence professionals may be doing today, like collating data and analyzing trends.
+For marketing, it means, being an early adopter of AI Analyst will give you an upper edge for deriving insights.

 GenZers entering workforce

-About 61 MN GenZers (people born 1997 onwards) are going to enter the workforce in the US alone.
+About 61 Million GenZers (people born in 1997 onwards) are going to enter the workforce in the US alone.
 Current markets are dominated by millennials at most.
-Gen Zers seem to be value success, with professional and academic achievement ranking as most important.
-Marketing will be impacted by their lifestyle, habits, ambitions, choices, working style as well.
-For marketing it would also mean, being heavy on social media spends, finding out ways to build a cult brand and so on.
+Gen Zers seem to value success, with professional and academic achievement ranking as most important.
+Marketing will be impacted by their lifestyle, habits, ambitions, choices, and working style.
+For marketing, this also means, being heavy on social media expenditures, finding out ways to build a cult brand, and so on.

 Censored Search & Project Dragonfly

-Of late there has been a lot of hype and news around Google working on Project Drangonfly for Chinese government to create a censored search engine.
-Few of the Google employees too signed letters against censored search engine for China during November 2018.
-It would basically mean end of transparency and democracy of search engines, globally.
+Of late, there has been a lot of hype and news around Google working on Project Drangonfly for the Chinese government to create a censored search engine.
+A few Google employees also signed letters against a censored search engine for China in November 2018.
+This would basically mean the end of transparency and democracy of search engines, globally.
 Sundar Pichai in his latest hearing with the senate reassured that “they have no plans for launch in China” for now.

 Marketing Certifications will have lesser Value

-Every Product OEM owning any marketing product is trying to build a mindshare and gain from educational means.
-While Hubspot was an early entrant to training and certifications, SEMrush, Adobe and Google are few of the successful brands in this field.
-Now, there are way too many products, with every product comes the training and thus the certification.
-It is also a fact that not every company is as great brand as google or Hubspot for argument sake.
-One, the quality goes down when you have so many certifications that too product related in market and, secondly, recruiters and managers will have tough time deciding what to look for in qualifications.
+Every Product OEM that owns any marketing product is trying to build a mindshare and gain from educational means.
+While Hubspot was an early entrant to training and certifications, SEMrush, Adobe and Google are a few of the successful brands in this field.
+Now, there are way too many products, and with every product comes training and thus certification.
+It is also a fact that not every company is as great a brand as Google or Hubspot.
+One, the quality goes down when you have too many certifications that are product-related in the market and, secondly, recruiters and managers will have a tough time deciding what to look for in qualifications.

-I did cover a lot of such online courses, I can safely say that most of them try to teach you the product functionalities and questions are framed accordingly.
-This trend shall continue unless regulatory bodies put a check and define those qualifications, the very nature of digital being dynamic will have challenges to be defined though!
+I did cover a lot of such online courses, and I can safely say that most of them try to teach you the product functionalities and that the questions are framed accordingly.
+This trend shall continue unless regulatory bodies check and define those qualifications; however, the very nature of digital being dynamic will have challenges to be defined!